-Tea and coffee contain caffeine, which is a stimulant.
-This means caffeine can temporarily make us feel more alert or less drowsy.
+Caffeine is a stimulant.
+Drinks containing caffeine can temporarily make us feel more alert or less drowsy.
 Caffeine affects some people more than others, and the effect can depend on how much caffeine you normally consume.

 Energy drinks and caffeine

-Energy drinks often contain high levels of caffeine and are often high in sugar.
+Energy drinks often contain high levels of caffeine and are often high in sugar (calories).
 They may also contain other stimulants and sometimes vitamins and minerals or herbal substances.